visahaarala/jazzchords/README.md

 - Firefox messes up the chord symbol layout.

-- `play` button seems to not work on some older iPhone iOS versions due to problems with AudioContext.
+- `play` functionality seems to not work on some older iPhone iOS versions due to problems with AudioContext.

 - Using tab to navigate on a desktop browser seems to work only partially in Safari.